BizkitKing/antidote/README.md

 ```

 >[!NOTE]
-> To add more theme templates, don't forget a comma at the end of the each theme object-
+> To add more theme templates, don't forget a comma at the end of the each theme object.

 Example: